blueey2/linked-blog-starter-md/publish/Interview.md

 # Basic questions
 1. **Can you elaborate on your experience overseeing IT systems and infrastructure at Crossland Community Church?**

-    _Answer:_ Certainly.
-During my time at Crossland Community Church, I was responsible for ensuring the seamless functionality of all IT systems and infrastructure.
-I provided comprehensive technical assistance to both church personnel and congregation members, addressing their technology-related needs.
+    _Answer:_  I provided technical assistance to both church personnel and congregation members, addressing their technology-related needs.
 This involved a combination of adept technical problem-solving, end-user support, and efficient project coordination to enhance the church's technological capabilities.

 2. **How did you ensure uninterrupted services and events by swiftly resolving hardware and software issues for church staff and volunteers?
 Could you provide an example?**

-    _Answer:_ I took a proactive approach to swiftly resolve hardware and software issues during services and events.
-For instance, during a critical event, we encountered a sudden audio issue that affected the worship service.
-I quickly identified it as a software glitch within the audio system.
+    _Answer:_ I took a proactive approach to resolve hardware and software issues during services and events.
+Once during a critical event, we encountered a sudden audio issue that affected the  service.
+I identified it as a software glitch within the audio system.
 Leveraging my technical expertise, I performed on-the-spot troubleshooting and software reconfiguration, restoring the audio quality and ensuring the uninterrupted flow of the service.

 3. **Tell us about your role in managing and optimizing the church's network infrastructure.
 What strategies did you use to ensure consistent connectivity for both internal users and guests?**